As a guest on the Muay Thai Guys Podcast, one question Paul Banasiak asked me was…

 This then targets your personal limiting factors, and 80/20’s your training to focus on the vital few rather than the trivial many.

 P.S.
-Mobility and Movement is the first block of training in the Muay Thai Strength & Conditioning Accelerator Program (which also includes complete range of motion testing and personalised mobility exercise prescription)… and you can get £30 off until end of Jan 2020 using the code MT2020 here
+Mobility and Movement is the first block of training in the Muay Thai Strength & Conditioning Accelerator Program (which also includes complete range of motion testing and personalised mobility exercise prescription)… You can learn more about that here